cleissont/QA-tools/docs/index.md

 ------------------------|---------------|---------------
 (1) Password was changed| - Text 		| - None
 (2) Ok!					| - Button		| - Close the pop-up

+## 2.2 Projects

+On this tab, the user has access to all projects that are linked to they account on a list.
+The list of projects can be filter by some categories as:
+- **All**
+	- This filter should show all projects of the user, showing firstly the projects recently updated.
+- **Check List in progress**
+	- This filter should show only the projects that has a check list with states in progress, showing firstly the projects recently updated.
+-